Diet and exercise as the key to success

 Starting out in dog sports - what do I need to consider first?

-To be considered | Brief description |
+| To be considered | Brief description |

-Breed | The breed plays a role in the choice of sport.
-With short-legged or short-headed dogs, special care should be taken with demanding sporting activities. |
+| Breed | The breed plays a role in the choice of sport.
+Particular care should be taken with short-legged or short-headed dogs during demanding sporting activities. |

-Age | Be careful with puppies and senior dogs and avoid overstraining them. |
+| Age | Be careful with puppies and seniors and avoid overstraining them. |

-condition.
-A consultation and an examination by a vet in advance will provide certainty and certainty about the status quo and the training possibilities with the dog. |
+| Health | The be-all and end-all of dog sports is the dog's general physical condition and state of health.
+A consultation and an examination by a vet in advance will provide certainty about the status quo and the training possibilities with the dog. |

 Once these points have been clarified, nothing should stand in the way of sporting fun!